MAPGuide

 Global Access Principles

 The University of British Columbia’s (UBC) Global Access Principles include a statement that societal impact has become a key metric alongside standard throughput, financial and economic measurements in measuring the success of technology transfer activities.
-UCB will seek to enter into public/private partnerships to develop new technolgies for the developing world, as well as negotiating “at cost” pricing for developing countries under exclusive license agreements.
+UBC will seek to enter into public/private partnerships to develop new technolgies for the developing world, as well as negotiating “at cost” pricing for developing countries under exclusive license agreements.

 UC Berkeley